Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/Install/Install.rst

 Depending on your operating system, please follow these instructions to install MPCD:

-* If you are running on Windows, and do not have Windows Subsystem for Linux (WSL) installed, please follow the instructions in the :ref:`WSL` section.
+* If you are running on **Windows**, and do not have Windows Subsystem for Linux (WSL) installed, please follow the instructions in the :ref:`WSL` section.
-* If you are running on Mac OS, and do not have dev tools such as make or a compiler installed, please follow the instructions in the :ref:`Mac` section.
+* If you are running on **Mac OS**, and do not have dev tools such as make or a compiler installed, please follow the instructions in the :ref:`Mac` section.
-* Otherwise, please follow the instructions in the :ref:`InstallCommon` section.
+* **Otherwise**, please follow the instructions in the :ref:`InstallCommon` section.

 .. _WSL: